Why Mighty Writers

 But what good is being a math or science whiz if you can't clearly communicate your findings?

-This coming year, we hope to bring Mighty Writers to two more city recreation centers.
+This coming year, we plan to bring Mighty Writers to two more city recreation centers.

 Our ultimate goal is to make Philadelphia home to the clearest student thinkers and writers in the nation.